ximenesyuri/ximenesyuri.com/content/libs/comp/styles.md

 }
 ```

-Its content can be naturally represented by the following string, which will work as a {lib:style string} for the underlying {lib:style property}:
+Its content can be naturally represented by the following string, which works as a {lib:style string} for the underlying {lib:style property}:

 ```
 <property>-<value><unit>-<style_1>-<style_2>-...